captainjono/rxns/cicd.md

 >NOTE:   Reactions supports more advanced deployment scenarios including *auto-rollback* to previous versions when *deployments fail*.
 >More Info: [see Realiable Rxns](rxninstall.md)

-# Scaling guide
+# Scale out with updates

-Your app updates can double as mechanism to scale your infrastructure to hockey-stick like uptake.
+Your app updates can double as mechanism to scale your infrastructure to hockey-stick resistant uptime.

 1. To configure your [AppStatus](appstatus.md) portal with a Scale out plan: